 The biospecimens also appear as checked-in with a blue check mark on the View Shipment page.
 The status of the shipment on the View Shipment page remains Awaiting Samples Check-in until all the biospecimens are checked in.
 Once all biospecimens are checked in, the status of the shipment changes to Complete.

-Create and Manage Worklists

-The Worklists module allows you to define a group of biospecimens as a worklist, such as all biospecimens in a shipment.
-You can then use that worklist to easily access the biospecimens as a group.

-Viewing a List of Worklists

-To view a list of worklists:

-Log on to the application using your logon credentials.
-Note: If you have more than one assigned location, you are prompted to select the location for which you want to access CIRRASPEC data.

-Point to the arrow of the BMS tab, and then click Worklists.
-The Worklist Search page appears.

-Click SEARCH.
-The worklist search page displays a list of worklists that are accessible based on your login location.